top of page

 Photo of Jovan Scott Lewis

-I am Professor and Chair of the Department of Geography at the University of California, Berkeley and the author of Scammer’s Yard: The Crime of Black Repair in Jamaica (University of Minnesota Press, 2020) and Violent Utopia: Dispossession and Black Restoration in Tulsa (Duke University Press, 2022).
-I also co-edited The Black Geographic: Praxis, Resistance, Futurity (Duke University Press, 2023).
+I am Professor and Chair of the Department of Geography and the Haas Distinguished Chair in Economic Disparities at the University of California, Berkeley.
+I am the author of Scammer’s Yard: The Crime of Black Repair in Jamaica (University of Minnesota Press, 2020) and Violent Utopia: Dispossession and Black Restoration in Tulsa (Duke University Press, 2022) and also co-editor of The Black Geographic: Praxis, Resistance, Futurity (Duke University Press, 2023).

 I study Black people's lived experience of economic and racial inequality and reparative frameworks for those disparities.
 As such, my work has been centrally concerned with reparations not only as a means of remedying past harms but how they might engender future Black community development.